-USD 000 2021 2020
+USD 000 2022 2021

-Oil revenue (net) 113,708 24,167
+Oil revenue (net) 180,267 113,708

-Other revenue 5,949 2,689
+Other revenue 8,359 5,949

-Total revenue 119,657 26,856
+Total revenue 188,626 119,657

 There are no differences in the nature of measurement methods used on segment level compared with the consolidated financial statements.
-The oil revenue from continuing operations in 2021 relates to sale of hydrocarbons from three assets, Block G in Gabon, Dussafu in Gabon and TPS in Tunisia (2020: Dussafu and TPS).
+The oil revenue from continuing operations relates to sale of hydrocarbons from three assets, Block G in Equatorial Guinea, Dussafu in Gabon and TPS in Tunisia.
 The Group has local obligations in Tunisia and 20% of produced volumes are sold to the Tunisian State Oil Company, Entreprise Tunisienne D' Activites Petrolières (ETAP) in order to fulfil the Group's domestic market obligations.
-All international sales of the Group in Tunisia during 2021 were to a single customer, Mercuria Energy Trading SA, through a crude marketing agreement.
-All sales in 2021 from the Group's production from Block G in Equatorial Guinea and Dussafu in Gabon arose from one key customer each.
+All international sales of the Group in Tunisia during 2022 were to a single customer, Mercuria Energy Trading SA, through a crude marketing agreement.
+All sales in 2022 from the Group's production from Block G in Equatorial Guinea and Dussafu in Gabon arose from one key customer each.

-Under the terms of the Dussafu PSC, State profit oil is estimated and shown as other revenue with a corresponding amount as income tax, see Note 2.4.10.
+Under the terms of the Dussafu PSC, State profit oil is estimated and shown as other revenue with a corresponding amount as income tax, see Note 2.4.10 Income tax.
 There are no other items included in other revenue for both periods presented.